Alfred Kroeber: Influence

 Although he is known primarily as a cultural anthropologist, he did significant work in archaeology and anthropological linguistics, and he contributed to anthropology by making connections between archaeology and culture.
 He conducted excavations in New Mexico, Mexico, and Peru.
 In Peru he helped found the Institute for Andean Studies (IAS) with the Peruvian anthropologist Julio C. Tello and other major scholars.

 Kroeber and his students did important work collecting cultural data on western tribes of Native Americans.
-The work done in preserving information about California tribes appeared in Handbook of the Indians of California (1925).
-In that book, Kroeber first described a pattern in California groups where a social unit was smaller and less hierarchically organized than a tribe, which was elaborated upon in The Patwin and their Neighbors in which Kroeber first coined the term "tribelet" to describe this level of organization.
+The work done in preserving information about Californian tribes appeared in Handbook of the Indians of California (1925).
+In that book, Kroeber first described a pattern in Californian groups where a social unit was smaller and less hierarchically organized than a tribe, which was elaborated upon in The Patwin and their Neighbors in which Kroeber first coined the term "tribelet" to describe this level of organization.
 Kroeber is credited with developing the concepts of culture area, cultural configuration (Cultural and Natural Areas of Native North America, 1939), and cultural fatigue (Anthropology, 1963).

 Kroeber influenced many of his contemporaries in his views as a cultural historian.
 During his lifetime, he was known as the "Dean of American Anthropologists".
 Kroeber and Roland B. Dixon were very influential in the genetic classification of Native American languages in North America, being responsible for theoretical groupings such as Penutian and Hokan, based on common languages.

 He is noted for working with Ishi, who was claimed to be the last California Yahi Indian.
-(Ishi may have been of mixed ethnic heritage, with a father from the Wintu, Maidu or Nomlaki tribes.)
+(Ishi may have been of mixed ethnic heritage, with a father from the Wintun, Maidu or Nomlaki tribes.)
 His second wife, Theodora Kracaw Kroeber, wrote a well-known biography of Ishi, Ishi in Two Worlds.
 Kroeber's relationship with Ishi was the subject of a film, The Last of His Tribe (1992), starring Jon Voight as Kroeber and Graham Greene as Ishi.

 Kroeber's textbook, Anthropology (1923, 1948), was widely used for many years.
 In the late 1940s, it was one of ten books required as reading for all students during their first year at Columbia University.
 His book, Configurations of Cultural Growth (1944), had a lasting impact on social scientific research on genius and greatness; Kroeber believed that genius arose out of culture at particular times, rather than holding to "the great man" theory.

-Kroeber's childhood friend Carl Alsberg described him as a "good listener" and able "to be objective, to see the other point of view, to penetrate behind another person’s behavior to his underlying thought [...]
+Kroeber's childhood friend Carl Alsberg described him as a "good listener" and able "to be objective, to see the other point of view, to penetrate behind another person's behavior to his underlying thought [...]
 These traits indicate a sincerity and simplicity of character that primitive peoples sense at once and to which they respond by giving their confidence."

 From 1920 to 1923 Kroeber conducted an active practice as a lay psychoanalyst, with an office in San Francisco.